 Option Description NVMe mode Enables or disables the boot mode.
 The option is set to Non-RAID mode by default.
-Sets the drive type to boot the NVMe driver.
+BIOS NVMe driver Sets the drive type to boot the NVMe driver.
 The available options are Dell Qualified Drives and All Drives .
 This option is set to Dell Qualified Drives by default.